-Corrosion is the third largest threat to the NW Natural's gas distribution system, comprising less than 2 percent of all recorded leak repairs from 2010 to 2020.
+Corrosion is the third largest threat to the NW Natural's gas distribution system, comprising less than 2 percent of all recorded leak repairs.
 NW Natural's efforts to reduce these occurrences are described below.

 3.3.1 Pipe Replacement: